Cloning systems and action operads

 Let us formalise this viewpoint.
 Let $[n]=\{0,1,\ldots,n\}$ be the finite ordinal of cardinality $n+1$. \begin{defn} The \emph{simplicial category} $\Delta$ has objects the non-empty finite ordinals and morphisms the order-preserving maps between them.
 There are two distinguished families of morphisms

 called \emph{cofaces} and \emph{codegeneracies}, respectively, and defined as

 These morphisms satisfy the following relations, called \emph{cosimplicial identities}

 and generate all the morphisms in the category in the sense that every morphism can be expressed as a composite of cofaces and codegeneracies. \end{defn} \begin{defn} Let $\Delta_{\surj}\subset \Delta$ be the category of non-empty finite ordinals with order-preserving surjections between them.
-It is the subcategory of $\Delta$ generated by the maps $s_j^n$. \end{defn} \begin{defn} Let $\Set$ be the category of sets and functions.
+It is the subcategory of $\Delta$ generated by the maps $\sigma_j^n$. \end{defn} \begin{defn} Let $\Set$ be the category of sets and functions.
 A~\emph{simplicial set} $X$ is a functor $X\colon\Delta^\op\to \Set$.
 The maps $X(\delta^n_i)$ are called \emph{faces} and denoted $d^n_i$ and the maps $X(\sigma^n_i)$ are called \emph{degeneracies} and denoted $s^n_i$.
 A \emph{demi-simplicial set}\footnote{It seems these objects have not been considered previously in the literature.
-Since simplicial sets without degeneracies are called \emph{semi-simplicial sets}, we have chosen to replace the prefix \emph{semi-} by its french version \emph{demi-}.
+Since simplicial sets without degeneracies are called \emph{semi-simplicial sets}, we have chosen to replace the prefix \emph{semi-} by its French version \emph{demi-}.
 Additionally, the first letter of each prefix specifies whether we are removing degeneracies or face maps.} $X$ is a functor $X\colon\Delta^\op_\surj\to \Set$. \end{defn}

-Faces and degeneracies satisfy the so-called \emph{simplicial identites} which are the dual of the cosimplicial identites mentioned above.
+Faces and degeneracies satisfy the so-called \emph{simplicial identities} which are the dual of the cosimplicial identities mentioned above.
 In the particular case of the relation involving only degeneracies, we get the identity

-In what follows, when we refer to conditions in roman numbers, we mean the conditions satisfied by cloning systems and bilateral cloning systems from Definition~\ref{defn:CloningSystem} and Definition~\ref{defn:NCCloningSystem}.
+In what follows, when we refer to conditions in Roman numerals, we mean the conditions satisfied by cloning systems and bilateral cloning systems from Definition~\ref{defn:CloningSystem} and Definition~\ref{defn:NCCloningSystem}.